EvanCWoods/bootcamp-week3-homework/README.md

 Most of the logic in the code is based on array methods and if statements to filter for the users specifications of the password.

+The code is curerntly set up to randomly select one quarter of the characters in the password, and change them to the user specified characters.
+The reason for one quarter is that there are four possible characters to be included, so it divides the password correctly into its component characters.

 # Instructions